Real-time data governance for streaming pipelines

-Customer-facing AI, lifecycle automation, and product personalization all depend on fresh customer context.
+Customer-facing AI agents, lifecycle automation, and product personalization all depend on fresh customer context.
 As real-time data movement gains adoption, more teams are streaming events into warehouses within seconds and triggering automated actions on that data almost immediately.

 But continuous pipelines introduce a problem that batch systems could absorb: when data never stops moving, violations never stop propagating either.
 A broken schema, a missing identifier, or a consent misfire does not surface as a slow-burning analytics discrepancy.
 It shows up as a customer-facing mistake, often before anyone knows something went wrong.

-Governed real-time data means enforcing data quality, identity, and compliance rules before downstream fan-out, not after data lands.
+- Real-time data governance means enforcing data quality, identity, and compliance rules before downstream fan-out, not after data lands.

-Policy-as-code is the optimal operating model for governed real-time data because it provides software-grade guarantees under constant change.
+- Policy-as-code is the optimal operating model for real-time data governance because it provides software-grade guarantees under constant change.

 There are two important dimensions in that definition.